- Application Deadline

 - Applicant: This information is preloaded from the applicant’s professional profile.

-- Key Personnel: Indicate up to five key scientific personnel directly involved in the proposal.
+- Key Personnel: Indicate up to five key scientific personnel who will be directly involved in the activities that support is being requested for, as it is known at the proposal stage.
 If the applicant can be considered key scientific personnel, please include him/her in this section.

-- Budget Period Detail: Provide a detailed, yearly, three- to five-year budget in U.S. dollars.
-Awards must begin no later than July 1, 2019.
+- Budget Period Detail: Provide a detailed, yearly, three-year budget in U.S. dollars.
+Awards can begin no earlier than January 1, 2021, and must begin no later than July 1, 2021.
 After entering in the budget period start and end dates, please skip the section labeled DO NOT USE THIS SECTION.
-In the Proposal Budget for Direct Costs section, please itemize anticipated costs per program, within the designated sub-categories.
+In the Proposal Budget for Direct Costs section, please itemize anticipated costs per program, within the designated subcategories.
 A program could be, for example, a visiting professorship, a visiting scholars program, a conference or a fellowship program.
 To add a new line item under each category, click on the Add button.

 Indirect Costs in total for all programs should be entered per budget period.